 Falkirk, a town situated in the Lowlands of Scotland, is a prime pick for a top-notch day out.
-Step foot in this place (which saw the defeat of William Wallace in 1298 at The Battle Of Falkirk) and prepare to be enthralled.
+Step foot in this place (which saw the defeat of William Wallace in 1298 at the Battle of Falkirk) and prepare to be enthralled.
 Choose from some wonderful shopping spots and make it the day’s mission to witness the Falkirk Wheel.
 This wheel has been around since 2002 and connects the Union Canal to the Forth and Clyde Canal.
 It also happens to be the only rotary canal connector in the whole entire world.
 Naturally, a trip to Falkirk would not be complete without visiting The Kelpies, the largest equine sculptures in the world.

 Escape from the city and seek solace in the small fishing village of St Abbs.
-This magnificent area is a picture straight from a postcard with its perfect walking trails, sweeping cliffs, and silver sands.
+This magnificent area is a picture straight from a postcard with its perfect walking trails, sweeping cliffs and silver sands.
 Surfing enthusiasts can catch some cracking waves here and outdoor lovers can marvel at the awe-inspiring views.
 Set eyes upon the colonies of seabirds and enjoy taking in the purest form of nature.
 A visit to St Abbs wouldn’t be complete without a gander at all the exciting finds at Number Four, a fantastic wee contemporary arts and crafts gallery.

 Stirling is the gateway to the Highlands and a snippet of Scotland that must be explored.
 A visit to the gargantuan Stirling Castle is undoubtedly worthwhile, with its impressive architecture and riveting historical background.
 With this in mind, there are many who believe that it is much more impressive than Edinburgh Castle.
-The iconic Wallace Monument and Logie Old Kirk are worth a visit too.
+The iconic Wallace Monument and Logie Kirk are worth a visit too.
 Keep an ear open for the poignant cries of a wolf resonating across this fortress.
 According to folklore, this wolf was the beast of Stirling and howled when the Vikings attacked.
 This medieval fortress is as enchanting as it is fascinating.

-Depart from Edinburgh Waverley, toss a coin, and embrace the exhilarating train journey to the Scottish Borders.
-Step back into a bygone time when steam engines were the norm, and fall in love with the cinematic scenery of Scotland and the Borders.
+Depart from Edinburgh Waverley, toss a coin and embrace the exhilarating train journey to the Scottish Borders.
+Step back into a bygone time when steam engines were the norm and fall in love with the cinematic scenery of Scotland and the Borders.
 Pick from multiple stops along the way and explore all the hidden gems nestled in the heart of Scotland, from Galashiels to Tweedbank.

-The One Day Loch Ness Tour
+The One-Day Loch Ness Tour

 Strapped for time but want to see some of the finest sights Scotland has to offer?
-Edinburgh local craving a one-day mini adventure?
+Edinburgh local craving a one-day mini-adventure?
 Let inhibitions run wild and embark on a day trip from Edinburgh to the Highlands by coach.
 Experience Loch Ness in all of its glory and channel your inner cryptozoologist on an epic hunt for the mysterious yet beloved Nessie.
 Gaze eyes upon the ethereal Glencoe and prepare to be infatuated with the stunning scenery that surrounds.
 Have a gander around the magnificent Urquhart Castle and brush up on some history.
 A trip like this creates memories that remain at the forefront of the mind for all eternity.
 It is quite all right if you don’t want to leave at the end of the day – no one does.